Fabry Disease

 What are the symptoms of Fabry disease?

-Pain, skin rash, gastrointestinal issues, and kidney problems.
+Pain in hands and feet, skin rash, gastrointestinal issues, and cardiac problems.

 If you have any feedback, please get in touch.